mollie/commercetools/docs/SetTestEnvironment.md

-# Setup of Development Environment
+# Setup of Test Environment

-These are the steps for a correct configuration of the Development Environment.
+These are the steps for a correct configuration of a test Environment.

-## Create Mollie account
+## Create test Mollie account

 Create a new account for Mollie in: